-When Can Survivors File a Wrongful Death Lawsuit?
+When Should Survivors Contact A Wrongful Death Attorney?

 Every death of a loved one is devastating, but not every death is cause for a lawsuit.
-Wrongful death lawsuits stem from very particular situations and only certain people are eligible to file.
+Wrongful death lawsuits stem from very particular situations and only certain people are eligible to pursue those claims.
+This is true even if the decedent had a will.
 If you have lost a loved one in a tragic accident, it is important to discuss your options with an experienced wrongful death attorney as soon as possible.
 We provide some basic information about wrongful death claims here, but every case is unique and you should talk to us in a free consultation before your options expire.

 Wrongful death claims usually stem from an accident that was caused by another person’s or company’s negligence or wrongdoing.
 The following are examples of common accidents that may lead to a claim: